Battle of the Brains (Philippine game show): Influence and legacy

-Throughout its run, Battle of the Brains has become one of the most familiar and legendary quizbowl show in Philippine television, especially for students and trivia enthusiasts.
+Throughout its run, Battle of the Brains has become one of the most familiar and legendary quizbowl shows in Philippine television, especially for students and trivia enthusiasts.
 In fact, the name of the show has been synonymous to any quiz competition in the Philippines, regardless of content and degree of TV coverage.
 Theresa Reyes Alvarez holds the copyright of "Battle of the Brains" with registration no. M 97-353.

 Its level of fame during its time can be compared to those of the Kilometrico Quiz Date and Student Canteen's IQ7 in the 1960s-1970s, and the Digital LG Quiz in 1999–2004.
 It has also served as the model for various quiz competitions, televised or not, in the Philippines.

 David Celdran's name has become strongly associated with the show.
 Winners at the show, especially in later stages and as Grand Champions, are known to have gotten celebrity attention within their school campuses.

 The comedy show Tropang Trumpo parodied the show in a segment called Battle of the Brainless.
 In each episode, the competitors are said to come from schools whose names sound very similar to those of actual Philippine schools.
 Each question given by host is usually met by incorrect and humorous responses from competitors.
 The episode mostly ends in a tie for all schools.
 The host (usually portrayed by Ogie Alcasid) is also known to wear shorts, which is revealed as he moves away from his rostrum.

 In David Celdran's recollection published March 2021 he expressed surprise at how people actually remember Battle of the Brains.
 He initially thought it will not survive the 1990s TV ratings competition since it was serious and scholastic, lacked showbiz gimmickry, was akin to a 90-minute IQ marathon, and had 30-second math problems which he joked as "television suicide".
 But what made the show entertaining, he recalled, were the geniuses onstage who became stars in their own right.
 He described the competition as a level playing field where “anyone could beat anyone” and many lesser known schools can challenge the elite schools and win the championships, "and that made it exciting because it wasn’t one-sided.
 It’s not like Ateneo wins basketball every year".